Does regional variation in wage levels identify the effects of a national minimum wage?: Setup

+We start with a ``potential outcomes'' function $f$ that, given the level of the log minimum wage $mw$ and a vector of regional characteristics $\bm{\theta}$, outputs an outcome $y$, such as employment or wage inequality.
+That is: $y=f(mw, \bm{\theta})$.
+The causal effects of the minimum wage in a region are determined by how $f$ varies with $mw$, holding $\bm{\theta}$ constant.
+The vector $\bm{\theta}$ should be interpreted as including all other determinants of the outcome of interest at the regional level, along with determinants of treatment effect heterogeneity across regions.
+In simulations, I will impose specific functional forms for $f$ corresponding to different economic models.

-I consider two-period ($t\in\{0,1\}$) data-generating processes (DGP) of the following form:
+We study two-period ($t\in\{0,1\}$) data-generating processes (DGPs) of the following form:

-where $r\in\{1,\dots,R\}$ indexes regions, $\bm{y}_{r,t}$ is a vector of equilibrium outcomes (such as employment to population ratio or quantiles of the log wage distribution), $mw_{t}$ denotes the logarithm of the national minimum wage, $\bm{\theta}_{r,t}$ is a vector of region-time-specific determinants of the outcomes of interest that differ across regions, and $f$ is a function that outputs the equilibrium outcomes of a particular economic model (which I will later specify in the simulation exercises).
-The variables that compose the $\bm{\theta}_{r,t}$ vectors may display correlations across periods within regions, as determined by the distribution $G$, but they are independent across regions.
+where $r\in\{1,\dots,R\}$ indexes regions, and $G$ is the distribution of region-specific characteristics.
+Note that the vector of regional characteristics may change over time, along with the minimum wage.
+Regional characteristics may correlate over time but are independent across regions.

-I assume henceforth that $mw_1>mw_0$.\footnote{This assumption is without loss of generality given the data-generating process above, as outcomes depend only on current values of $mw_{t}$ and $\bm{\theta}_{r,t}$.
-It would not be without loss of generality in a model that accounted for nominal rigidities or other dynamic concerns.
-See the discussion at the end of this section.} Given the data-generating process described above, there are two natural ways to define the ceteris paribus causal effects of the rise in the national minimum wage:
+I assume that $mw_1>mw_0$.
+There is no loss of generality in the DGP from Equation~\eqref{eq:general-dgp}, as outcomes depend only on current values of $mw_{t}$ and $\bm{\theta}_{r,t}$.
+There would be loss of generality in models with nominal rigidities or other dynamic concerns, but I abstract from such issues in this paper.

+There are two natural ways to define the ceteris paribus causal effects of the rise in the national minimum wage:

-where the expectation is taken with respect to the distribution of the $\theta_{r,t}$ variables.
-The first formulation, $\bm{ATE}_0$, requires evaluating a counterfactual where the minimum wage rises from $mw_0$ to $mw_1$ but other characteristics remain at their $t=0$ levels.
+where the expectation is taken with respect to the distribution of the $\bm{\theta}_{r,t}$ variables.
+The first formulation, ${ATE}_0$, requires evaluating a counterfactual where the minimum wage rises from $mw_0$ to $mw_1$ but other characteristics remain at their $t=0$ levels.
 The second formulation compares the outcomes as of $t=1$ to a counterfactual scenario where the minimum wage remained at the $t=0$ level.
-The two definitions are identical if the $G$ distribution is time-invariant, an assumption that holds for only some of the DGPs I study.
-For consistency throughout the paper, I use the average of these two definitions as the object of interest to be recovered by the econometric designs:
+The two definitions are identical if the $\theta_{r,t}$ distribution is time-invariant.
+I use the average of these two definitions as the object of interest to be recovered by the econometric designs:

+Does this definition really correspond to the central object of interest in papers using the effective minimum wage and fraction-affected/gap designs?
+I claim that the answer is \textit{yes}.
+Appendix~\ref{appendix:ate-discussion} substantiates this point by showing that all of the recently published papers cited early in the introduction seek to identify an average (or aggregate) effect of this type.